flydog-sdr/docs/docs/en/guide/install.md

  1. Align the wider side of the FlyDog SDR expansion board with the wider side of the Raspberry Pi body
  2. Align the FlyDog SDR expansion board slot with the GPIO pins on the Raspberry Pi body
  3. Push the Raspberry Pi body GPIO pins into the FlyDog SDR expansion board slot with a slight force to ensure a secure connection
- 4. Secure the two with screws etc.
+ 4. Secure the two pieces with screws etc.

 ![Install](/guide/install_1.png "Install")